piotrmurach/github/README.md

 github = Github.new basic_auth: 'login:password'
 ```

-You can interact with GitHub interface, for example repositories, by issueing following calls that correspond directly to the GitHub API hierarchy
+You can interact with GitHub interface, for example repositories, by issuing following calls that correspond directly to the GitHub API hierarchy

 ```ruby
 github.repos.commits.all  'user-name', 'repo-name'